ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ## Can Detect Unintended Negative Values

-When an expression unintentionally produces a negative values we can detect that by simply checking if the result is smaller than 0 [(30)](https://www.aristeia.com/Papers/C++ReportColumns/sep95.pdf).
+When a signed expression unintentionally produces a negative values we can detect that by simply checking if the result is smaller than 0 [(30)](https://www.aristeia.com/Papers/C++ReportColumns/sep95.pdf).
 That makes error reporting easier, and thus more prevalent [(57)](https://www.reddit.com/r/cpp/comments/rtsife/almost_always_unsigned).
-With unsigned integers we can't do that since there can't be any negative values [(29)](https://stackoverflow.com/questions/30395205/why-are-unsigned-integers-error-prone).
+With unsigned integers we can't do that since there can't be any negative values [(29)](https://stackoverflow.com/questions/30395205/why-are-unsigned-integers-error-prone), [(62)](https://news.ycombinator.com/item?id=29766658).
 That means bad values can more easily pass deeper into our code while doing something wrong [(57)](https://www.reddit.com/r/cpp/comments/rtsife/almost_always_unsigned), possibly leading to security vulnerabilities.
+The original bug is the same, but the impact is different.

 In the following the `Container::Container(std::size_t size)` constructor creates a container with `size` elements.
 ```cpp
 std::ptrdiff_t f();